mbrukman/sense-engine/README.md

 ![Sense R Engine](https://s3.amazonaws.com/sense-files/rscreenshot.png)

 We're just getting started.
-If you're thing about building an engine, drop us a line and we'll help in any way we can.
+If you're building an engine on Sense, contact us below.

 ## Writing a New Engine

-Sense uses [NodeJS's](http://nodejs.org/) [NPM](https://npmjs.org/) modules as a standard interface and isolated installation mechanism for engines.
+Sense uses [NodeJS](http://nodejs.org/) [NPM](https://npmjs.org/) modules as a standard interface and isolated installation mechanism for engines.
 If you're familiar with NodeJS, writing an engine for Sense should be simple.